sonnt85/pyenvtpl/README.md

     #!/bin/bash
     # start_container

-    envtpl /etc/redis.conf.tpl
+    pyenvtpl /etc/redis.conf.tpl

     redis-server

-This is the use case I've optimised for, so that's why envtpl by default will delete the original template file.
+This is the use case I've optimised for, so that's why pyenvtpl by default will delete the original template file.